-As a consequence, we establish the algebraic method for an $\eta_+$-pseudo-Hermitian system.
-The remaining task is just to deduce some useful formulas, such as the $n$-particle state and the ladder property of creation and annihilation operators.
-Incidentally, we mention that the above proposal reduces consistently to that of the ordinary (Hermitian) quantum mechanics when $\eta_+$ becomes the identity operator.
+Consequenly, we provide a possible method for an $\eta_+$-pseudo-Hermitian system.
+The remaining task is just to deduce some useful formulae, such as the $n$-particle state and the ladder property of redefined creation and annihilation operators, which is fulfilled in Appendix A for the completeness of our method.

-Let us derive the $n$-particle state.
-If $|0 \rangle$ stands for the ground state and $a$ annihilates the ground state, $a|0 \rangle =0$, we calculate the average of $a^n(a^{\ddagger})^n$ with respect to the ground state and its $\eta_+$-pseudo-Hermitian adjoint (see eq.~(\ref{stateadjoint})) by repeatedly using eq.~(\ref{acalgrbra}),